Diyamund/GoodTube/README.md

 Discord: https://discord.gg/Bsvy7GbYZt

 Project to bring back the old YouTube layout.
-Works by recreating the page locally and making it work with the modern YouTubeI api.
+Works by recreating the page locally and making it work with the modern YouTubeI API.